Importance of Multi-level Group Classes

-As I’m about to dive into my newest webinar on Group Pilates classes I thought it only fitting to have Joel Crosby owner of Vitality Method in Atlanta, GA shares the importance of multi-level group classes.
+As I’m about to dive into my newest course on Group Pilates classes I thought it only fitting to have Joel Crosby owner of Vitality Method in Atlanta, GA shares the importance of multi-level group classes.
 After all, I know many teachers do not often have the space for group classes, or perhaps you only have one piece of each apparatus?
 Offering group classes can be essential for getting more students in a room, offering options for clients to get more sessions in a week and for some at rates they can afford.
 But, are you limiting yourself by offering classes where everyone does the same exercises at the same time?

 When teaching something as amazing as Joe’s work, it is only fair that you also empower your clients.
 Teaching this type of session can be challenging at first but realize that Joe did all the work for you.
 Teaching this way can take pressure off your clients to “perform” like others.
 Establishing this with your clients, and can improve your business.
 You will also see your clients truly learning the work and taking it with them for the rest of their life.

 The original work of Joe Pilates is amazing and can be life-changing for people of all fitness levels.
 As teachers, we care about our clients, and that is why we do what we do for a living.
 However, you cannot be there for them all the time.
 This is a key principle in successfully teaching a session with clients of various experience levels and abilities.
 Our clients need to be able to apply and retain the movement principles that they learn in the studio.
 They need to be able to do the Mat work no matter where they go or where they are.
 A martial arts teacher cannot always be there for their student when the skills they learned need to be applied to a situation.
 You as a Pilates teacher cannot be there when your client is moving furniture, on vacation, performing, or playing their sport.
 Over time the work must be part of them; it must be how they react and how they move now.
 This will not happen if their hand is held all of the time.
 It is your duty as a teacher to empower your students, and they will always come back to you.